-An average Nigerian is known to be a social drinker of alcohol which means he/she drinks at social gatherings.
-There are some Nigerian drinks which are worth considering when having such functions to help quench the thirst and ensure your guests stay sober.
+These Nigerian drinks are renowned for their great taste and satisfaction.
+Most on this list, worth considering when having any gathering or marking a celebration, will help quench the thirst and delight your guest.
 These Nigerian drinks are gotten from natural plants and mixtures which makes them healthy for the body.
 They are known to cater to one or another deficiency the body might encounter on its journey.

 Top Nigerian Drinks to taste when visiting